source-foundry/font-line/docs/README.rst

 OpenType table modifications that occur when the application is used on a font file.

-You can inspect the new vertical metrics in the new font file with the ``report`` subcommand (see Usage above).
+You can inspect the vertical metrics in the new font file with the ``report`` subcommand (see Usage above).

 Details of Font Metrics Changes with ``percent`` Sub-Command
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-The interpretation of the multiple vertical metric values is platform and application dependent.
-This has led to `debate over the 'best' approach to font line spacing <https://grahamwideman.wikispaces.com/Font+Vertical+Metrics>`__.
+The interpretation of these multiple vertical metric values is platform and application dependent.
+This has led to `debate over the 'best' approach to cross-platform typeface line spacing <https://grahamwideman.wikispaces.com/Font+Vertical+Metrics>`__.
 The line spacing modification approach used in font-line is defined with a slightly modified version of Karsten Lücke's approach that is